skynet-Inc/.github/profile/README.md

 -->

 ## ❓ OwO, what's this?
-skynet Inc is a techn organisation that bases its projects around real life applications of AI-ML/expert systems and other cool technologies related to funny math.
+skynet Inc is a tech organisation that bases its projects around real life applications of AI-ML/expert systems and other cool technologies related to funny math.
 Yes, our name is from the Terminator franchise, no, we won't take over the world (for now).

 ## 🖥️ Our projects and products